djengineer/python-quick-network-tool/README.md

 # Running as script Windows or Linux

-Uncomment "build_for" when building for windows or linux.
+From v1.2.1, the script will detect if the OS is posix(for linux) or nt(for windows).
+Look at os.name here https://docs.python.org/3/library/os.html.
-The difference is windows will use the https://pypi.org/project/hdpitkinter/ for proper scaling to avoid blur text.
+The difference in implementation is because Windows will use the https://pypi.org/project/hdpitkinter/ for proper scaling to avoid blur text.
 PSUTIL list sequence is also different when listing network interfaces

 ```python
 # create Python3 virtual environment first.